danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Try a manifold mesh with the handle being solid
+- [ ] Try loading the iss as multiple objs (with the texture files).
+Or, see if the texture can be included in urdf
+- [ ] Try out FEM deformables?
+- [ ] Try out adding a small anchor object to the handle - see dedo anchor utils.
+Make it a small nonzero mass
+- [ ] Figure out if it's the combination of nonmanifoldity and self-collision that cauese the issues
+- [ ] Try flipping all of the face normals on the non-manifold mesh
+- [ ] Update docs and bashrc, etcetera - switch from conda to pyenv!!
+- [ ] Change pybullet version back to most recent in the pyenv astrobee env?
+- [ ] Get dedo pointcloud stuff working
 - [ ] Work on improving bag meshes
 - [ ] Import textures - see png files from dedo as examples
 - [ ] Try out remeshing only half of a bag to see if a denser mesh in an area will give different properties in Bullet